Distributed Graph Coloring Made Easy: Introduction

-\begin{restatable}{theorem}{motherAlgorithm} There is a deterministic CONGEST algorithm that, given a graph with an input $m$-coloring and maximum degree at most $\Delta$ and parameters $0\leq d\leq \Delta-1$ and $1\leq k\leq X$ that are known to all vertices, uses $R=\lceil X/k\rceil $ rounds and computes a coloring with $C=X\cdot k$ colors, where $X=4\cdot\big( \Delta/(d+1)\big)\lceil\log_{\Delta/(d+1)}m\rceil$, and s.t. \begin{enumerate} \item the graph induced by each color class admits an orientation of its edges with outdegree at most $d$~, \item each color class can be partitioned into $R$ induced subgraphs $P_1,\ldots,P_R$ of degree at most $d$~. \end{enumerate} The orientation and the partition can be computed with no additional cost in the round complexity. \end{restatable} While the algorithm for \Cref{thm:mainSimple} is extremely simple (locally compute a permutation of the output colors, try them in batches of size $k$ and tolerate up to $d$ conflicts), the theorem, stated in its general form, has a rather technical appearance to fit various choices of parameters at once.
+\item each color class can be partitioned into $R=\lceil X/k\rceil$ induced subgraphs $P_1,\ldots,P_R$ of degree at most $d$~. \end{enumerate} \end{description} This algorithm runs in $R=\lceil X/k\rceil$ rounds in the \CONGEST model.
+The orientation and the partition can be computed with no additional cost in the round complexity. \end{restatable} Note that whenever $d\neq 0$, the coloring computed by the algorithm of \Cref{thm:mainSimple} may not be proper, i.e., neighboring vertices may output the same color. \Cref{cor:allInOne} summarizes the most important parameter settings for \Cref{thm:mainSimple}, including settings to compute proper colorings $(d=0)$.
+While the algorithm for \Cref{thm:mainSimple} is extremely simple (locally compute a permutation of the output colors, try them in batches of size $k$ and tolerate up to $d$ conflicts), the theorem, stated in its general form, has a rather technical appearance to fit various choices of parameters at once.
 But, we believe that it is very approachable as soon as one considers precise choices for its parameters.
-E.g., we can first use Linial's algorithm (or an algorithm derived from \Cref{thm:mainSimple}) to compute a $\poly\Delta$-coloring in $O(\logstar n)$ rounds.
-If we treat this coloring as an input coloring with $m=\poly \Delta$ colors and if also $d=\Delta^{1-\Omega(1)}$ (e.g., when $d=0$ or $d=\Delta^\eps$ for constant $0<\eps<1$), one can replace the term $\lceil\log_{\Delta/(d+1)}m\rceil$ with a constant.
+E.g., we can first use Linial's algorithm (or an algorithm derived from \Cref{thm:mainSimple}) to compute a $O(\Delta^2)$-coloring in $O(\logstar n)$ rounds.
+If we treat this coloring as an input coloring with $m=O(\Delta^2)$ colors and if also $d=0$ or $d=\Delta^\eps$ holds for some constant $0<\eps<1$, one can replace the term $\lceil\log_{Z}m\rceil$ with a constant.